ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

 recommended that you clear the cache in the [Plugin configuration](plugin-configuration) to avoid potential problems.

-# Plugin configuration
-This page contains information on the configuration of the plugin.

-## Basic configuration
-1. Go to `WooCommerce` → `Settings` and click on the `Resurs Bank` tab

-2. Enter your credentials in the `API Settings`  tab
-3. Choose the correct Store ID for your store from the dropdown

-4. Save the settings

-## Detailed configuration information

-Då kan vi justera formuleringen för att bättre förklara konceptet utan att kalla det "Customer Links Expiration" som en faktisk inställning.
-Här är en förbättrad version:

 ### Understanding Customer Link Expiration (TTL)

 Customer links will, by default, expire after 120 minutes.
 If a customer attempts to complete a payment after this time, the transaction will be rejected.
 This expiration can be handled through WooCommerce's stock management system, specifically using the **Hold Stock (minutes)** setting.